HazyResearch/HoroPCA/README.md

 ### Datasets
 The possible dataset choices  in this repo are `{smalltree,phylo-tree,bio-diseasome,ca-CSphd}`.
-To add a new dataset, add the corresponding edge list and embedding file in the data folder.
+To add a new dataset, add the corresponding edge list and embedding file in the `data/` folder.